CAKE, LOVE, AND FRIENDSHIP – A RECIPE MADE IN HEAVEN

 PERSIAN LOVE CAKE

-I haven’t tried the creamy rose-scented version of Persian Love Cake but the nutty, spice filled version, served with Greek yogurt, is delicious and is also gluten free.
+I haven’t tried the creamy rose-scented version of Persian Love Cake but the nutty, spice-filled version, served with Greek yoghurt, is delicious and is also gluten-free.

 LET’S GET STARTED